f2a2l/ProgettoAerodinamico/README.md

 - HessSmith solver originally developed by Federico Messanelli (federico.messanelli@polimi.it).

-This project comprises a straight time calculator for a F1 car (folder `Lap_Performance`), a geometry module to generate wing profiles with the IGP parametrization (`Geometry`), a 2D aerodynamic solver (`ViscousHessSmith`) with suitable 3D corrections (`2dto3dcorrection`) and a set of routines to calculate the optimal wing section geometry for the rear wing of a F1 car on the given straight and to postprocess data (`OptimizationCode`, `CFD`).
+This project comprises a straight time calculator for a F1 car (folder `Lap_Performance`), a geometry module to generate wing profiles with the IGP parametrization (`Geometry`), a 2D aerodynamic solver (`ViscousHessSmith`) with suitable 3D corrections (`2dto3dcorrection`), an and a set of routines to calculate the optimal wing section geometry for the rear wing of a F1 car on the given straight and to postprocess data (`OptimizationCode`, `CFD`).